 Building the Hale's Powerhouse Extension.
 Top photo facing south-downstream.

 Lower photo by Supt.
 H.D.
 Towers shows air view by pilot James Mitchell.
 Working in the Coffer kDam, on kunits 15 & 16 in Power House Extension.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Nickajack Cave (approx. 1.9 miles away); Federal-Georgia Road (approx. 2.3 miles away); Running Water Creek Bridge (approx. 3.4 miles away); Love's Ferry (approx. 4.9 miles away); Betsy Pack (approx. 5.3 miles away); The Will Cummings Highway (approx. 5.4 miles away); The TVA System of Multipurpose Dams (approx. 5.7 miles away); Raccoon Mountain (approx. 7.6 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Civil War in Tennessee (approx. 1.8 miles away); Nickajack Cave (approx. 1.9 miles away); Federal-Georgia Road (approx. 2.3 miles away); Running Water Creek Bridge (approx. 3.4 miles away); Love's Ferry (approx. 4.9 miles away); Betsy Pack (approx. 5.3 miles away); Marion County, Tennessee War Memorial (approx. 5.3 miles away); Marion County, Tennessee World War I Memorial (approx. 5.3 miles away).

 Credits.
-This page originally submitted on , by Brandon Fletcher of Chattanooga, Tennessee.
-This page has been viewed 133 times since then and 13 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on , by Brandon Fletcher of Chattanooga, Tennessee.
-6. submitted on .
-7. submitted on , by Brandon Fletcher of Chattanooga, Tennessee. • Bill Pfingsten was the editor who published this page.
 This page was last revised on June 16, 2016.
+It was originally submitted on August 30, 2015, by Brandon Fletcher of Chattanooga, Tennessee.
+This page has been viewed 269 times since then and 5 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on August 30, 2015, by Brandon Fletcher of Chattanooga, Tennessee.
+6. submitted on September 1, 2015.
+7. submitted on August 30, 2015, by Brandon Fletcher of Chattanooga, Tennessee. • Bill Pfingsten was the editor who published this page.